KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 <br>

-These basic visualizations provides an overview of the data, and examining these plots provides some initial insights. <strong>Yearly</strong>, there is a steady incline up until covid hits in 2020, whereafter there is a steep decline in accidents.
-2012 is low, as data doesn't begin until July of that year.  <strong>Monthly</strong>, there seems to be more accidents happening in the later months of the year.  <strong>Weekly</strong>, There seems to be a steady incline between monday to friday, before a drop off in the weekends.
-Intuitevly, it makes sense that there are fewer accidents in the weekends, as fewer people will be on the road.
+These basic visualizations provides an overview of the data, and examining these plots provides some initial insights. <strong>Yearly</strong>, there is a steady incline up until covid hits in 2020, whereafter there is a steep decline in accidents. <strong>Monthly</strong>, there seems to be more accidents happening in the later months of the year.  <strong>Weekly</strong>, There seems to be a steady incline between monday to friday, before a drop off in the weekends.
+Intuitively, it makes sense that there are fewer accidents in the weekends, as fewer people will be on the road.
 Finally, the hourly results tells us that there is a peak in rates around the time people are driving home from work (at 16-17 pm), as well as a smaller peak when people are driving to work (at 8-9 am).

 <br>

 To get a more detailed look, the weekly data has been divided, so hourly data is available for each day of the week.
 By choosing the day(s) we wish to examine, we can get a more detailed look into the trends of each weekday.
 For example, if we look at the days monday-friday and compare them to sunday/saturday, it is apparent that, while there are more accidents in the weekdays, the weekend sees an increase in acidents in the nighttime.
+Choose the day(s) you want to examine in the plot below:

 <div style="display: flex; justify-content: center;">
     <embed